A L I X B A K E R PCAFAS UA

 Several websites are illustrated by her pictures - not always with her permission!

 Last but far from least: Alix is married to Tom Bremridge and has 2 very artistic sons, Henry and Will Bremridge.

-I find it very hard to sum up in a few words my art, its style and inspiration, my interpretation of light and colour.
-All I know is that, like many artists, I get a physical craving, particularly when it’s not possible to access time or art materials.
-I carry a notebook everywhere, jotting down thoughts, notes on colours, light direction, random ideas etc. I’m for ever looking up at the sky and the many colours to be found in clouds!
-Having devoted so many years to work that was more illustrative, I am always trying to loosen up and perhaps that is why my style is constantly evolving.
+"I find it very hard to sum up in a few words my art, styles and inspiration, my interpretation of light and colour.
+All I know is that, like many artists, I get a physical craving, particularly when it’s impossible to access time or art materials.
+I carry a notebook everywhere, jotting down thoughts, notes on colours, light direction, random ideas etc. I’m for ever looking up at the many colours to be found in clouds!
+Having devoted so many years to work that was more illustrative (my military side), I am always trying to loosen up and perhaps that is why my style is constantly evolving.
 Inspiration is all around and I rather wish I had spent more years developing my non-military side - fewer committee meetings for a start!

 I believe there is a genetic link to the subjects I have painted over the years.
 Many ancestors were in the armed services, some were artists, mountaineers, national sportsmen and one grandfather, also an artist, built his own racing yachts.
 So I should not be surprised at what I choose to paint now and in the future......! "